sidcraftscode/cactus/README.md

 <br/>

-Cross-platform framework for running LLM/VLM/TTS models locally in any smartphone app.
+Cross-platform framework for deploying LLM/VLM/TTS models locally in your app.

 - Available in Flutter and React-Native for cross-platform developers.
 - Supports any GGUF model you can find on Huggingface; Qwen, Gemma, Llama, DeepSeek etc.